Yan Gomes Player Props: Cubs vs. Pirates

-On Monday, Yan Gomes (on the back of going 1-for-3 with a double) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
-First pitch is at 7:05 PM ET.
+Yan Gomes -- with a slugging percentage of .500 in his past 10 games, including one home run -- will be in action for the Chicago Cubs versus the Pittsburgh Pirates, with Johan Oviedo on the mound, on June 20 at 7:05 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Orioles.
+In his previous game he had a one-hit performance (1-for-2) against the Pirates.

 Yan Gomes Game Info & Props vs. the Pirates